The effect of local chemical ordering on dislocation activity in multi-principle element alloys: a three-dimensional discrete dislocation dynamics study: Discussion

 The interaction of dislocations with local random solute aggregation clusters or lamella-like solute aggregation has also a strong effect on the response of dislocation ensembles.
 The flow strength at 0.25\% strain for CrMnFeCoNi modeled as effective average MPEA as predicted from the current 3D DDD simulations mimicking a single crystal under uniaxial tension loading along the $[100]$ direction is $\approx 260~$MPa, while that for CrFeCoNiPd modeled as effective average MPEA is $\approx 440$ MPa.
-By converting this single crystal flow stress into a uniaxial flow strength for an fcc polycrystal by multiplying by the Schmid-factor ($\approx 0.41$) and the Taylor-factor (3.06) gives an estimate of $\approx 326~$MPa and $\approx 552~$MPa, for both alloys respectively.
-Those values agree fairly well with the experimentally reported flow strength for polycrystalline CrMnFeCoNi and CrFeCoNiPd multi-component alloys \cite{ding_tuning_2019, shim_nanoscale_2019}.
-The single crystal flow strength at 0.25\% strain of CrFeCoNiPd with $15^3$\,nm$^3$ random LCO as predicted from the 3D DDD simulations is $\approx 460~$MPa, or $\approx 570~$MPa when converted to a uniaxial flow strength for an fcc polycrystal.
-This indicates a rather secondary effect of the fluctuations in the local solute composition on strength as compared to the pure Pd misfit effect (Fig.\,\ref{fig:Stress_strain_Density_periodic:a}).
+Experimental tensile tests on $[100]$-oriented single crystalline CrMnFeCoNi at room temperature showed a yield stress of $\approx 200~$MPa \cite{kireeva2018twinning}, which is lower than the corresponding flow strength predicted by the 3D DDD simulations.
+A more exact value could be obtained by a more accurate estimate of the misfit volumes of the constituting elements with first principle simulations and by using an experimentally measured initial dislocation density (which was not reported in literature \cite{kireeva2018twinning}).
+It is also interesting to note that the overall magnitude and the difference in flow strength if converted into a uniaxial flow strength for an fcc polycrystal by multiplying by the Schmid-factor ($\approx 0.41$) and the Taylor-factor (3.06) agree fairly well with the experimentally reported flow strength for polycrystalline CrMnFeCoNi and CrFeCoNiPd multi-component alloys \cite{ding_tuning_2019, shim_nanoscale_2019}.
+The single crystal flow strength at 0.25\% strain of CrFeCoNiPd with $15^3$\,nm$^3$ random LCO as predicted from the 3D DDD simulations is $\approx 460~$MPa.
+Comparing this value to the flow strength predicted for CrFeCoNiPd modeled as effective average MPEA ($\approx 440$ MPa) indicates a rather secondary effect of the fluctuations in the local solute composition on strength as compared to the pure Pd misfit effect (Fig.\,\ref{fig:Stress_strain_Density_periodic:a}).
 Thus, the 3D DDD simulations show that the large increase in flow stress observed in experiments \cite{ding_tuning_2019} by replacing Mn with Pd in the CrMnFeCoNi MPEA can be explained entirely by the higher misfit of Pd atoms rather than nanoscale composition fluctuation.
-In addition to using a pure Ni mobility law, these conclusions hold also for the response of the CrFeCoNiPd effective average alloy and the 100\,nm lamella LCO simulation using a concentration-dependent mobility law for FeNiCr-based stainless steels recently published in \cite{chu_temperature_2020} (see \ref{sec:appendix}).
+In addition to using a linear pure Ni mobility law, these conclusions hold also for the response of the CrFeCoNiPd effective average alloy and the 100\,nm lamella LCO simulation using a linear concentration-dependent mobility law for FeNiCr-based stainless steels recently developed using atomistic simulations in \cite{Chu2020} (see \ref{sec:appendix}).